 - Active Duty Applicants: Ordinarily, applicants for admission to Amherst College are required to submit two academic evaluations from former instructors.
 However, if you are currently engaged in active duty in the U.S. military and you are consequently experiencing difficulty obtaining two academic evaluations for your application, please contact Alexandra Hurd, Associate Dean of Admission, to discuss possible alternatives.

-- Applicants for First-Year Admission: For the current admission cycle, Amherst has suspended its SAT/ACT requirement for first-year applicants and has adopted a test-optional policy for all first-year applicants to the Class of 2025.
+- Applicants for First-Year Admission: Amherst is piloting a test-optional policy for all first-year applicants to the Class of 2026 and Class of 2027.
 At their own discretion, applicants may submit SAT and/or ACT scores for consideration.

 Application Fee Waiver The college is proud to offer an application fee waiver to any veteran or service member interested in applying through our Quick Pass fee waiver.